 Instructions

-- In a large bowl, mix flour with salt and chopped olives.
+• In a large bowl, mix flour with salt and chopped olives.
 Dissolve the fresh yeast in water and add to the flour mixture.
-Mix everything together until results a moist dough.
+Mix everything until it is a moist dough.
 Cover it and let it sit for about 14-18 hrs at room temperature, to let the yeast develop.
 I let it overnight.

-- After the hrs passed, sprinkle a towel with flour and corn meal and lay the dough and fold it a few times.
+• After the hours have passed, sprinkle a towel with flour and corn meal and lay the dough and fold it a few times.
 Cover the dough with the rest of the towel and let the dough rise for another 2 hrs.

-- Preheat the oven to 250C (475-500F) 30 minutes before baking.
+• Preheat the oven to 250C (475-500F) for 30 minutes before baking.
 Divide the dough into 2 pieces.
 Give each piece of dough 2-3 twists.
 Put them into a baking tray and let them sit until the oven is hot.

-- Put an empty baking pot in the oven ten minutes before baking.
-As you put the baking tray in the oven, add a cup of hot water in the empty pot, in this way it will instantly boil and create steam.
+• Put an empty baking pot in the oven ten minutes before baking.
+As you put the baking tray in the oven, add a cup of hot water to the empty pot, in this way, it will instantly boil and create steam.
 Bake for about 25-30 minutes.
 When ready let the bread cool on a rack for at least an hour before cutting it.

 Nutrition